DavideDunne/TelegramBot_OCI-Microservice/CONTRIBUTING.md

 We welcome your code contributions.
 To get started, you will need to sign the [Oracle Contributor Agreement](https://www.oracle.com/technetwork/community/oca-486395.html) (OCA).

-For pull requests to be accepted, the bottom of your commit message must have the following line using the name and e-mail address you used for the OCA.
+For pull requests to be accepted, the bottom of your commit message must have the following line using the telegramUsername and e-mail address you used for the OCA.

 ```
 Signed-off-by: Your Name <you@example.org>